Home Gym Setup: Essential Equipment Under $200

 4.7

 If you have the budget, adjustable dumbbells are the most powerful upgrade for a home gym.
-One set replaces an entire dumbbell rack.
+One set replaces an entire dumbbell rack and opens up the full library of unilateral dumbbell work.

 Bowflex SelectTech 552 Adjustable Dumbbells